finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

     # Create an instance of the API class
     api_instance = api_client_factory.build(FundsApi)
-    scope = 'scope_example' # str | The scope of the Fund to update or insert the properties onto. code = 'code_example' # str | The code of the Fund to update or insert the properties onto.
+    scope = 'scope_example' # str | The scope of the Fund.
+    code = 'code_example' # str | The code of the Fund.
 Together with the scope this uniquely identifies the Fund. request_body = {"Fund/MyScope/FundManagerName":{"key":"Fund/MyScope/FundManagerName","value":{"labelValue":"Smith"},"effectiveFrom":"2018-03-05T00:00:00.0000000+00:00"},"Fund/MyScope/SomeProperty":{"key":"Fund/MyScope/SomeProperty","value":{"labelValue":"SomeValue"},"effectiveFrom":"2016-01-01T00:00:00.0000000+00:00"},"Fund/MyScope/AnotherProperty":{"key":"Fund/MyScope/AnotherProperty","value":{"labelValue":"AnotherValue"},"effectiveFrom":"2018-03-05T00:00:00.0000000+00:00","effectiveUntil":"2020-01-01T00:00:00.0000000+00:00"},"Fund/MyScope/ReBalanceInterval":{"key":"Fund/MyScope/ReBalanceInterval","value":{"metricValue":{"value":30,"unit":"Days"}}}} # Dict[str, ModelProperty] | The properties to be updated or inserted onto the Fund.
 Each property in               the request must be keyed by its unique property key.
 This has the format {domain}/{scope}/{code} e.g. \"Fund/Manager/Id\". (optional)

     try: